auth0/docs/articles/protocols/saml/adfs.md

 ## Step 3: Create the Relying Party Trust

-Once you have set the required parameters and clicked **Save**, you'll see a page with instructions on creating a new relying party trust in ADFS.
+Once you have set the required parameters for creating your Auth0 connection and clicked **Save**, you'll see a page with instructions on creating a new relying party trust in ADFS.
 You'll need the following parameters:

 | Parameter | Sample Value |
 | - | - |